anettrolikova/planett/index.md

 [Fraktal](https://www.fraktal.io/)⭐️

-# Public presence - Talks
+# Public presence - Talks & Podcasts

 👩‍🏫 [How to improve Ethereum by contributing to an open-source ecosystem](https://twitter.com/smpalladino/status/1181076398301036544?s=20) Lightning talk on ETHPlanet Lightning talks in Osaka